 8. The Glen Helen Multi-Trail Loop

 Glen Helen Multi-Trail Loop not only takes you through Glen Helen Nature Preserve but to the quaint Yellow Springs town in northern Ohio.
 The full loop at 6.4 km (4 miles) includes waterfalls, creeks, bridges, wildflowers, and a beaver dam.
-Moderately rated it takes about 1 hour and 51 minutes to complete the entire hike but longer if you want to take in all the side trails this loop has to offer.
+Moderately rated it takes about 1 hour and 51 minutes to complete the entire hike but longer if you want to take in all the side trails this loop has to offer1.
 After your hike, you can enjoy a refreshing drink at one of the many delicious cafes and restaurants and end your day with a bit of shopping at one of the local shops.

 9. The Brandywine Gorge Trail

 The Brandywine Gorge Trail located inside Cuyahoga Valley National Park is a 2.3 km (1.4 miles) loop that is best done in the fall.
-The forests oak, hickory, and beech trees make it a picturesque hike in the fall because the leaves changing colors.
+The forests oak, hickory, and beech trees make it a picturesque hike in the fall because the leaves change colors.
 Enjoy not only the multicolored leaves falling from the trees but the large Brandywine Falls into the gorge itself best viewed from above.
 This trail is well kept with gravel, dirt, and asphalt paths that lead you up steps and across bridges to access the best viewpoints.
 With an elevation increase of 50 m, it’s a moderate trail that only has one steep hill.
-With only 33 minutes to finish to loop make sure to stop for a breathtaking site at the Big Oak Tree located at the West end of the trail before you loop back to your starting point.
+With only 33 minutes to finish to loop make sure to stop for a breathtaking sight at the Big Oak Tree located at the West end of the trail before you loop back to your starting point.

 10. The Shaker Trace Outer Loop

 Located in South-Western Ohio Miami Whitewater Forest County Park offers an easy loop at 11.9 km (7.4 miles) long called The Shaker Trace Outer Loop.
 This 3 ½ hours tranquil paved trail is perfect for an easy day hike, a bike ride, run, or even horseback riding!
-With an elevation gain of 54 m, there are a few hills that offer better views on the county park including creeks, lakes, and agriculture fields.
+With an elevation gain of 54 m, there are a few hills that offer better views on the county park including creeks, lakes, and agricultural fields.
 Inside the park are plenty of facilities for food, bathrooms, and several lakes of different sizes that are available for boat and bike rentals.
 It’s easy to enjoy a day in nature at this outdoor wonderland.

 Ohio offers many different types of hikes for everyone to enjoy steps away from its large urban cities, if not directly through the city itself!
 Let the rolling hills, scenic forests, and caves bring you peace and relaxation minutes away from civilization.
-Adventure here yourself to find the best hiking trails of Ohio!
+Adventure here yourself to find the best hiking trails in Ohio!